Aboriginal cultural heritage in NSW: Questions

 The ACH Authority will be responsible for making many of the decisions about Aboriginal cultural heritage.
 These include forming local ACH consultation panels, approving ACH strategic plans, and approving or refusing ACH management plans negotiated between developers and consultation panels.

-The draft Bill will not specify this.
-The ACH Authority could be based anywhere.
-There will be no requirement for it to be based in Sydney.
+The draft Aboriginal Cultural Heritage Bill 2018 will not specify this.
+There will be no legal requirement for it to be based in Sydney.

 What is the process for selecting and appointing people to local ACH consultation panels?

-The draft Bill will not set out how consultation panels should be formed or how they should operate.
-Instead, the draft Bill will require the ACH Authority to consult with Aboriginal communities and develop a formal policy that sets out how consultation panels will be formed and how they will operate.
-This work will begin after the ACH Authority has been established and will take a number of years to conclude.
+The draft Aboriginal Cultural Heritage Bill 2018 does not set out how consultation panels should be formed or how they should operate.
+Clause 17 of the draft Aboriginal Cultural Heritage Bill 2018 requires the ACH Authority to consult with Aboriginal communities and develop a formal policy that sets out how consultation panels will be formed and how they will operate.
+This work will begin after the ACH Authority has been established and will take some years to conclude.

 How many local consultation panels will there be and what will be used to define the boundaries of each panel's area?